Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 - **Store Path** – Required.
 The FULL PATH and file name of the PEM/PKCS12 store being managed.
 File paths on Linux servers will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\&quot;.
 - **Type** – Select either PEM or PKCS12
 - **Separate Private Key File** – Check if the store has a separate private key file.
 - **Path to Private Key File** – If Separate Private Key File is checked, enter the FULL PATH to the private key file.
 File paths on Linux servers will always begin with a &quot;/&quot;.
-Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\&quot;.
+Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:&quot;.
 - **Orchestrator** – Select the orchestrator you wish to use to manage this store
 - **Store Password** – Set the store password or set no password after clicking the supplied button.
 If a store password is entered, this value will be used when encrypting private keys that get written to the certificate store during certificate add operations.
 Selecting "No Password" will cause a system generated password to be used when encrypting private keys during certificate add operations.
 - **Inventory Schedule** – Set a schedule for running Inventory jobs or none, if you choose not to schedule Inventory at this time.